YashashGaurav/alexa-bridge/README.md

 [Publish using Azure CLI](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-nodejs) Alternatively you can do this using the Azure portal.
-One thing I did find is that you may need to use the B1 Basic or above for the app service plan and host it in the same location as the Alexa skill and the bot to reduce latency.
-Free or shared app services don't support always on which means there is a long startup time for the bot/bridge which can lead to timeouts as Alexa will only wait 8 seconds for a response before timing out.
+I found something intersting: you may need to use the B1 Basic or above for the app service plan, and host this bridge in the same location as the Alexa skill and the bot to reduce latency.
+Free or shared app services don't always support, which means there may be long startup times for the bot/bridge.
+This may lead to timeouts as Alexa only waits for 8 seconds for a response before timing out.

 [Watch](https://azure.microsoft.com/en-us/resources/videos/create-a-nodejs-site-deploy-from-github/) or [Read](https://docs.microsoft.com/en-us/bot-framework/deploy-bot-github) more on deploying node.js websites to azure.

-The key thing is that once the app is deployed to the app service you need to go to application settings and load the values from the .env file into the app settings panel.
+The key thing is that once the app is deployed to the app service, you need to go to application settings and load the values from the .env file onto the app settings panel.

-You may also need to regenerate the npm packages on the server using [Kudu](https://github.com/projectkudu/kudu/) navigate to https://*****.scm.azurewebsites.net (where ***** is the name of your Web App) and running npm install against the Debug console / CMD / site / wwwroot directory.
+You may also need to regenerate the npm packages on the server using [Kudu](https://github.com/projectkudu/kudu/) navigate to https://*****.scm.azurewebsites.net (where ***** is the name of your Web App) and run npm install against the Debug console / CMD / site / wwwroot directory.